-Ryte VR game review is created by Orichalcum Pictures and VR Connection.
-These guys went all out to create a “point and click” adventure that is similar to older point and click adventures like Myst but in the great new world of VR.
+Ryte The Eye of Atlantis VR review is created by Orichalcum Pictures and VR Connection.
+These guys went all out to create a “point and click” adventure that is similar to older point-and-click adventures like Myst but in the great new world of VR.
 Orichalcum Picture is an audiovisual production company that wanted to make content with a focus on archelogy and this game is just that.
 Let’s get into this Ryte VR game review.

 “Traveler n ° 2147745, welcome to Historia Time Travel!
 You have chosen the Atlantis Discovery pack, with the tourist robot-guide option….
 You will be able to wander freely without passing for an extraterrestrial with the locals. ”